-Videos to help Grade 6 students find the area formula for a triangular region by decomposing a triangle into right triangles.
+Videos and solutions to help Grade 6 students find the area formula for a triangular region by decomposing a triangle into right triangles.

 New York State Common Core Math Module 5, Grade 6, Lesson 3